The ins and out on how to test fertility and where to get it done

 Typically, the hormones they'll be reviewing include:

-• Follicle-stimulating hormone (FSH) which is responsible for stimulating the growth of the follicle containing the egg.
+• Follicle-stimulating hormone (FSH) is responsible for stimulating the growth of the follicle containing the egg.

 • Luteinising hormone (LH) helps to stimulate the rapid growth of the follicle that contains the fertile egg just prior to ovulation.